Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 - Oregon is 4-6-0 against the spread this year.

-- The Ducks covered the spread in their only game when underdogs by 3 points or more.
+- The Ducks have been underdogs by 3 points or more once this year and covered the spread.

-- Oregon's games this year have gone over the point total five times in 10 opportunities (50%).
+- Oregon's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- The Ducks have turned the ball over 11 times, one fewer times than the Utes have forced turnovers (12).
+- This year the Ducks have 11 turnovers, one fewer than the Utes have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.